-Happily Furever After Rescue is a 501(c)(3), no kill foster based organization located in Connecticut.
-Founded in early 2020, they rescue dogs and cats locally and from kill shelters across the country.
-Many of the animals they save have been abandoned, abused, lost, or neglected and are truly given a second "leash on life."
+Happily Furever After Rescue is a 501(c)(3), no-kill foster-based organization located in Connecticut.
+Founded at the start of 2020, we rescue dogs and cats locally and from shelters across the country.
+We take pride in taking in the overlooked and more specifically, bully breeds.
+Many of the animals we save have been lost, abandoned, abused, or neglected and are truly given a second "leash on life."
 Happily Furever After Rescue is all about "making dreams come true, four paws at a time..."

 ABOUT THE FOUNDER